wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 Where a messenger or guide is needed, he sends the *guru* to do the needful.

 **Q:**&ensp;There is one thing I cannot grasp.
-You speak of the inner self as wise and good and beautiful and in every way perfect, and of the person as mere reflection without a beïng of its own.
+You speak of the inner self as wise and good and beautiful and in every way perfect, and of the person as mere reflection without a being of its own.
 On the other hand, you take so much trouble in helping the person to realise himself.
 If the person is so unimportant, why be so concerned with his welfare?
 Who cares for a shadow?